Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-While binary pulsars are not able to compete with the laser-ranging experiments in terms of sheer sensitivity, they do provide useful bounds across a much wider frequency band, spanning nearly five decades in frequency from $\approx6\,\mathrm{nHz}$ up to $\approx0.2\,\mathrm{mHz}$.
-This is partly due to the broad range of orbital periods of various systems, and partly to the large eccentricities of many of these binaries, which gives them sensitivity to much higher harmonics.
-The overall binary pulsar sensitivity curves shown in figure~\ref{fig:all-constraints} are computed by combining the overlapping PI curves of 215 binaries from the \href{https://www.atnf.csiro.au/research/pulsar/psrcat/}{ATNF pulsar catalogue},\cite{Manchester:2004bp} as illustrated in figure~\ref{fig:binary-pulsars-2038}.
-The most stringent sensitivity from this combined curve is $\Omega_\mathrm{gw}\ge8.2\times10^{-4}$ at frequencies $f=14$--$25\,\mathrm{nHz}$ with present data, expected to reach $\Omega_\mathrm{gw}\ge7.5\times10^{-7}$ by 2038.
+While binary pulsars are not able to compete with the laser-ranging experiments in terms of sheer sensitivity, their forecasts cover a much wider frequency band, spanning nearly five decades in frequency from $\approx6\,\mathrm{nHz}$ up to $\approx0.2\,\mathrm{mHz}$.
+This is partly due to the range of orbital periods of various systems, and partly to the large eccentricities of many of these binaries, which gives them sensitivity to much higher harmonics.
+The overall binary pulsar sensitivity curves shown in Fig.~\ref{fig:all-constraints} are computed by combining the overlapping PI curves of 215 binaries from the \href{https://www.atnf.csiro.au/research/pulsar/psrcat/}{ATNF pulsar catalogue}~\cite{Manchester:2004bp}.
+The most stringent forecast sensitivity from this combined curve is $\Omega_\mathrm{gw}\ge8.2\times10^{-4}$ at $f=14$--$25\,\mathrm{nHz}$ with present data, expected to reach $\Omega_\mathrm{gw}\ge7.5\times10^{-7}$ by 2038.

-Figure~\ref{fig:all-constraints} also shows various potential SGWB signals around the $\upmu$Hz band probed by our proposed binary resonance searches.
-The most important to mention here are the phase transition spectra, partly because FOPTs are a robust prediction of many well-motivated extensions to the Standard Model of particle physics,\cite{Caprini:2015zlo,Caprini:2018mtu,Caprini:2019egz} and partly because the spectral shape of a FOPT signal highlights the constraining power of binary resonance searches.\footnote{ Here we focus on the SGWB signal due to sound waves in the plasma, as this is expected to be the dominant contribution for most FOPTs.\cite{Caprini:2019egz} More generally one also expects contributions from bubble wall collisions and from turbulent flows in the plasma.
-These can only enhance the spectra we have investigated, meaning that our results should be viewed as conservative bounds.} While binary resonance probes are not competitive with GW interferometers and PTAs in searching for SGWB spectra which are roughly flat over many decades in frequency (e.g. GWs from inflation or cosmic strings), they can prove extremely useful for spectra that are confined to a narrow frequency band.
-FOPTs are a leading example of such a signal, producing a narrow spectrum with a peak frequency\cite{Caprini:2015zlo}
+Fig.~\ref{fig:all-constraints} also shows various potential SGWB signals around the $\upmu$Hz band probed by our proposed binary resonance searches.
+The most important to mention here are the phase transition spectra, partly because FOPTs are a robust prediction of many well-motivated extensions to the Standard Model of particle physics~\cite{Caprini:2015zlo,Caprini:2018mtu,Caprini:2019egz}, and partly because the spectral shape of a FOPT signal highlights the constraining power of binary resonance searches~\footnote{ Here we focus on the SGWB signal due to sound waves in the plasma, as this is expected to be the dominant contribution for most FOPTs~\cite{Caprini:2019egz}.}.
+While binary resonance probes are not competitive with GW interferometers and PTAs in searching for SGWB spectra which are roughly flat over many decades in frequency (e.g. GWs from inflation or cosmic strings), they can prove extremely useful for spectra that are confined to a narrow frequency band.
+FOPTs are a leading example of such a signal, producing a narrow spectrum with a peak frequency~\cite{Caprini:2015zlo}

 and a peak intensity of